cog-imperial/entmoot/docs/index.rst

 ===================================

 **ENTMOOT** (**EN**\semble **T**\ree **MO**\del **O**\ptimization **T**\ool) is a framework to handle tree-based surrogate
 models in Bayesian Optimization applications.
-Gradient-boosted tree models from `lightgbm` are combined with a distance-based uncertainty measure in a deterministic global optimization framework to optimize black-box functions.
+Gradient-boosted tree models from `LightGBM <https://lightgbm.readthedocs.io>`__ are combined with a distance-based uncertainty measure in a deterministic global optimization framework to optimize black-box functions.
 More details on the method can be found here: https://arxiv.org/abs/2003.04774.

 Appetizer
 ---------